tbrockman/parcel-resolver-inlinefunc/README.md

 This resolver is a plugin for Parcel that allows you to compile an imported default function into an IIFE (using [`esbuild`](https://esbuild.github.io/)) and wrap it in a function accepting variadic args, which forwards them to the original function when executed.

-This allows you to create a serializable function (bundling all necessary dependencies within itself) that can be executed in a different context, such as a Chrome content script.
+This allows you to create a serializable function (bundling all necessary dependencies within itself) that can be deserialized and executed in a different context, such as a Chrome content script, a web worker, or a Javascript VM.

 You can see a real example of this being used in [opentelemetry-browser-extension](https://github.com/tbrockman/opentelemetry-browser-extension).